Research Highlights

 Dr. Tashjian received a 2025-2030

-We are now commencing our longitudinal 7Tesla neuroimaging study on adolescent safety learning and anxiety development
+We are now running our longitudinal 7Tesla neuroimaging study on adolescent safety learning and anxiety development

 Subregions in the ventromedial prefrontal cortex integrate threat and protective information to meta-represent safety